Analysis | Best picks and biggest question marks of the first round of the NFL draft

 Las Vegas Raiders: T Alex Leatherwood, Alabama

-The Raiders needed a right tackle to replace Trent Brown, who was traded to the Patriots, but Leatherwood was seen by many as more of a low first-round pick than the 17th pick.
-The pick also does nothing to help a defense that has needs at just about every position.
+The Raiders needed a right tackle to replace Trent Brown, who was traded to the Patriots, but Leatherwood was seen by many as more of a low first-round talent than the 17th pick.
+The choice also does nothing to help a defense that has needs at just about every position.

 Jacksonville Jaguars: RB Travis Etienne, Clemson